 Zurfluh spent one year as an inpatient, and two years as an outpatient in the Seattle VA Spinal Cord Injury Unit.
 After finishing rehab, Zurfluh wanted to do all he could for the organization that gave him dignity and purpose again.
 He determined to make it his life’s mission to help veterans with spinal cord injury, disorders, and related diseases like MS and ALS.

 A native of the state of Washington, Zurfluh started volunteering at the PVA Northwest Chapter, helping local members.
 He held chapter-level positions as legislative director, vice president, president, and member of the sports committee.
 Zurfluh realized that he could help even more PVA members by serving at the national level.
 In 2010, he was elected to the Executive Committee as national vice president, serving three consecutive terms.
-In May 2014, Zurfluh was elected as national senior vice president and re-elected for two consecutive terms.
+In May 2014, Zurfluh was elected as national senior vice president.

 Zurfluh has served on the Veterans Legislative Coalition in Olympia, WA, and as co-chair of the West Slope Neighborhood Coalition in Tacoma, WA.
-In addition to his work on behalf of PVA in Washington, DC, Zurfluh currently serves on the National Board of Advisors of the Museum of Aviation Foundation, is a lector at Holy Rosary Church in Tacoma, WA, and volunteers at local food banks.
-His hobbies include hand cycling, shooting sports (trap, handgun, and archery), golf and snow sports.
+In addition to his work on behalf of PVA in Washington, D.C., Zurfluh currently serves on the National Board of Advisors of the Museum of Aviation Foundation, volunteers at local food banks, and was a lector at Holy Rosary Church in Tacoma, WA.
+His hobbies include hand cycling, shooting sports (trap, handgun, and archery), golf and snow sport